 RCSD is one of roughly 100 "community-funded" (formerly "Basic Aid") districts in California.
 This means local property tax revenue exceeds what the state would otherwise provide through the Local Control Funding Formula (LCFF).
 The district keeps all of its local property tax revenue rather than receiving a state check.

 What does Basic Aid mean in practice?
 RCSD's funding rises and falls with local property values, not with state budget decisions.
 When property values grow, so does district revenue.
 But unlike state-funded districts, RCSD does not receive automatic cost-of-living adjustments from Sacramento.
-The district also still receives LCFF Supplemental and Concentration grants for its 60.7% unduplicated pupils (low-income, English Learner, foster, and homeless students).
+RCSD still has an LCFF Supplemental and Concentration entitlement of approximately $10.2M based on its 60.3% unduplicated pupils (low-income, English Learner, foster, and homeless students), but in a community-funded district that entitlement is funded from the district's own property tax revenue rather than as a separate state check.
+Its main effect is to set the LCAP minimum-proportionality spending floor for those students.

 Budget at a Glance